 The New York Times relocated its headquarters to Times Square in 1904, so the area became known as “The Crossroads of the World.“

-Times Square is one of the busiest tourist areas in the United States, with 330,000 people passing through its neighborhood daily.
+Times Square is one of the most iconic areas and busiest tourist areas in the United States, with 330,000 visiting daily.

 The area is also well-known for its numerous Broadway theatres and restaurants.